TheLittleNestPlayschool/TheLittleNest/docs/21-design-intents.md

 Whenever multiple design solutions are possible, choose the one that best creates these moments.

 Every feature should help create one or more of these experiences.

+Technology will continue to evolve.

+Features will change.

+The emotions we want families to experience should remain constant.

+---

+# Design Philosophy

+We are not designing screens.

+We are not designing features.

+We are designing emotions.

+Every feature should make a parent or child feel something.

+It might create joy.

+It might create curiosity.

+It might create pride.

+It might create hope.

+It might create connection.

+If a feature performs a task but creates no emotional value, we should ask whether it belongs in The Little Nest.

+The best experiences happen when technology disappears and families simply enjoy the moment together.

 ---